 To detect abnormal growths on the brain and kidneys, diagnostic testing will likely include:

 - Magnetic resonance imaging (MRI).
-This test uses a magnetic field and radio waves to create cross-sectional images of the brain or other parts of the body.
+This test uses a magnetic field and radio waves to create detailed images of the brain or other parts of the body.

 - Computerized tomography (CT) scan.
-This is an X-ray technique that produces images of the brain or other parts of the body.
-CT images are more detailed than those produced by conventional X-ray exams.
+This X-ray technique produces cross-sectional images, and sometimes 3-D images, of the brain or other parts of the body.

 - Ultrasound.
-This test uses high-frequency sound waves to create images of certain body parts, such as the kidneys, on a monitor.
+Also called sonography, this test uses high-frequency sound waves to create images of certain body parts, such as the kidneys.

 To determine whether your child's heart is affected, diagnostic testing will likely include:

 - Echocardiogram.
 This test uses sound waves to produce images of the heart.

 - Electrocardiogram (ECG or EKG).
 This test records the electrical activity of the heart.

 Follow-up care and monitoring is important, even for mild cases of tuberous sclerosis.
 A schedule of regular follow-up monitoring throughout life also may include the above tests.